Updated: Mar 4, 2021

-I expect I will continue thinking about Darien for some time to come and indeed the region shocked me.
+I expect I will continue to think about Darien for some time.

 It is quite easy to understand why a road has not been punched through to Colombia.
-The harsh jungle does create a rather natural barrier against smuggling in all forms.
+The harsh jungle forms a natural barrier against smuggling in all forms.

 In Panama City